 To invite your connections, click on “Manage group” on your LinkedIn Group homepage and select “Invited” on the left.

-From here you can start to invite your existing connections as members into the group.
-Sadly you can’t include a personal message, but you can only select whom from your existing connections you want to invite.
+From here, you can start inviting your existing connections into the group.
+Sadly you can’t include a personal message, but you can only select whom from the existing contacts you want to invite.

-If you already have some other marketing channels at your disposal like a newsletter, a blog, or other social media profiles you could use these to promote your new LinkedIn Group too.
+Suppose you already have some other marketing channels at your disposal, like a newsletter, a blog, or other social media profiles.
+In that case, you could also use these to promote your new LinkedIn Group.

 And why not share it on your personal LinkedIn profile and encourage your colleagues to do the same?